The World's Best Places to Swim with Whales

 2. Tonga

 The Kingdom of Tonga is a Polynesian country with 169 islands, many of which are uninhabited.
-The waters that surround the islands of Tonga are well-known birthing and mating grounds for humpback whales.
+The waters around Tonga are well‑known birthing and mating grounds for humpback whales, especially in the Vava’u group of islands.

-Every June, a multitude of humpbacks travel to the reefs of this Polynesian archipelago, most especially those in the islands of Vavau, located north of Tonga.
-Visitors enjoy the clear, pristine waters that make it convenient to take spectacular photos of humpback whales.
+Every June, a multitude of humpbacks travel to the reefs of this Polynesian archipelago, most especially those around the islands of Vava’u, in northern Tonga.
+Visitors enjoy clear, pristine water that makes it possible to take spectacular photos and video of humpback whales.

-The best time to go snorkeling with whales in Tonga is between July and November.
-Much like in Mo'orea, there are many land-based tour operators offering whale-watching and snorkeling opportunities.
-Most of the tour operators are based in Vava'u, but you'll be able to find options on Tongatapu, the main island where Nuku'alofa, the capital city of Tonga, is located.
+The best time to swim with whales in Tonga is between July and November.
+Much like in Mo’orea, there are many land‑based operators offering whale‑watching and snorkeling opportunities.
+Most of the tour operators are based in Vava’u, but you’ll find additional options on Tongatapu, the main island where Nuku’alofa, Tonga’s capital, is located.

 For a more remote Ha’apai experience, Fanifo Lofa on Uoleva Island offers intimate, small‑group whale swims with significantly less boat traffic.

-The Nai'a is the only liveaboard that sails in the area.
+The Nai'a is the only liveaboard that sails these waters.
 They offer whale expeditions in Tonga from July to August/early September every year.
-These liveaboard trips get booked up years in advanceif you'd like to be on one of them you might have to be put on a waitlist!
+These trips book up years in advance – it’s common to join a waitlist if you want a spot.

 Never been on a liveaboard?
 Check out our article on Liveaboard Diving.